CongSun-dlut/PharmaCoNER/README.md

 * src: used to provide the BERT models.
 The models can be downloaded from [here](https://drive.google.com/drive/folders/1dwz7vexVsuj6swYr0Mdk7cNazp0IuG7Y?usp=sharing).
 * data: used to provide the processed PharmaCoNER dataset.
 * outputs: used to store the output files.
-* Furthermore, because the original link cannot be opened, we uploaded the original PharmaCoNER corpus so that readers can observe the [original files](https://drive.google.com/drive/folders/1imuqrdy3BNazz0Lq7kTpjnLD3QB1QLfa?usp=sharing).
+* Furthermore, because the original link cannot be opened, we uploaded the [original PharmaCoNER corpus](https://drive.google.com/drive/folders/1imuqrdy3BNazz0Lq7kTpjnLD3QB1QLfa?usp=sharing) for readers to study.

 ## Tested environments ##